GaloisInc/ivorylang-org/pages/hardware/shoppinglist.md

 The Turnigy 9XR is available [from Hobby King][t9xr_store].

-The FRSKY DJT - JR tramsitter module fits the Turnigy 9XR system.
+The FRSKY DJT - JR transmitter module fits the Turnigy 9XR system.
 The FRSKY D4R-II receiver is compact and supports PPM output.

 DJT-JR Transmitter module available [from Aloft Hobbies][djt_store].